peteGSX-Projects/programmable-dcc-turntable/README.md

 The position definitions are defined as below, and are read "live" each time a valid accessory command is received, meaning position definitions can be updated at any time and will be reflected immediately.

-This allows for easy fine tuning of position alignment with tracks.
+This allows for easy fine tuning of position alignment with tracks as the turntable can be programmed while connected to the main track, with position adjustments effective immediately.

 ## Defining positions